Existence of maximum likelihood estimates in exponential random graph models: Introduction

 \section{Introduction}

 Exponential Random Graph Models (ERGMs) are a family of probability distributions $\textrm{Pr}_{\theta}$, parameterized by $\theta \in \mathbb{R}^p$, on the set $\mathcal{G}_k$ of all graphs with $k$ vertices.
-ERGMs are used to model real-world networks in numerous contexts, such as viral transmission through human networks \cite{Andalibi2021, Goodreau2012_PUMA, Jenness2016, Khanna2019, Zelner2020,Carnegie2012,Khanna2014,Jenness2018}, scientific collaboration and knowledge dissemination \cite{10.1007/978-3-642-03367-4_25, Wu2021}, and global migration \cite{Windzio2018, Hancean2020}.
-Computational scientists use known or estimated values for graph statistics (such as number of edges, numbers of subgraphs of certain types, measures of graph connectivity, etc.) about the network of interest to find a probability distribution $\textrm{Pr}_{\hat{\theta}}$ that assigns a higher probability to graphs whose structures more closely match the target statistics; they then investigate the studied phenomenon on a sample of graphs selected randomly from $\mathcal{G}_k$ with respect to $\textrm{Pr}_{\hat{\theta}}$.
-Open source tools to estimate and simulate networks in situations where values for statistics about the structure of the graph are known or can be estimated are now widely used \cite{statnet, Hunter2008ergm, krivitsky2012package}.
-Consequently, the question of existence and uniqueness of a parameter $\hat{\theta}$ so that $\textrm{Pr}_{\hat{\theta}}$ maximizes the likelihood of the observed statistics is fundamental to the theory of ERGMs.
+ERGMs are used to model real-world networks in policy studies \cite{Robins2012}, global migration \cite{Windzio2018, Hancean2020}, education \cite{Chen2020, Wu2021}, scientific collaboration and knowledge creation \cite{10.1007/978-3-642-03367-4_25}, viral transmission through human networks \cite{Andalibi2021, Goodreau2012_PUMA, Jenness2016, Khanna2019, Zelner2020}.
+Notably, in the study of prevention of sexually transmitted diseases, common modeling techniques based on differential equations do not adequately capture the network structure of interest \cite{Carnegie2012, Khanna2014} and ERGMs enable more accurate simulation of epidemics \cite{Jenness2018}.
+Computational scientists use computed or estimated graph statistics to select a probability distribution $\textrm{Pr}_{\hat{\theta}}$ that assigns a higher probability to graphs whose structures more closely match the empirical target statistics; they then investigate phenomena on a sample of graphs selected randomly from $\mathcal{G}_k$ with respect to $\textrm{Pr}_{\theta}$.
+Open source tools to estimate and simulate networks are now widely used \cite{statnet, Hunter2008ergm, krivitsky2012package}.
+Consequently, the question of existence and uniqueness of a parameter $\hat{\theta}$ so that $\textrm{Pr}_{\hat{\theta}}$ maximizes the likelihood of the target statistics is fundamental to the theory of ERGMs.